The Revenge of Seven: Plot

 Six, Marina, and Nine are trying to escape the swamp.
 They find a town, and see that the Chicago penthouse was destroyed.
 Marina finds Dale, who claims that there is an old NASA base in the swamp with UFOs flying around it.
 She believes that Eight's body is there and decides to have Dale lead them there.
 Nine and Six agree.
 Marina tells Six that she can feel Eight somewhere.
 They see Mogadorians from their boat and kill them.
 Dale is frightened and flees the boat.
 Seven and Six find a huge Mogadorian base.
 They turn invisible and enter it.
 Nine uses his animal telepathy to tell a beast controlled by the Mogadorians to cause a distraction.
 It obliges but is killed.
 They make it into a greenhouse.
 They find Number Five lurking, as well as Number Eight's body.
 Five stabs a Mogadorian telling him to bring Eight's body to a ship.
 Six, Seven, and Nine are left with Eight's body.
 Nine apologizes out loud.
-Marina says that she forgives him and they hug.
 A huge Mogadorian ship appears in the doorway and kills all of the Mogadorians.
 They hear Number Four's voice coming out of the ship and board it.
 Six "pilots" it to Ashwood Estates, with Adam's instruction.
 Six and Sam kiss at their return.

 Shortly after Seven, Six, and Nine come to Ashwood Estates, Agent Walker and the FBI arrive.
 They have realized that the Mogadorians are villainous and want to help the Garde.
 They have seen what happens when someone stops taking the Mogadorian augmentations and they tell the Garde about the plan of the Mogadorians.
 Their plan is to assassinate the secretary of defense, Bud Sanderson, who was working for the Mogadorians.
 They believe that his assassination will help stop Setrákus Ra's invasion plan.
 The next day, Malcolm gathers footage of his mind being dredged.
 He shows them what he said, that Lorien is not a planet, but an entity, and that it can be awoken in Earth when their Inheritances are put in Calakmul.
 Four, Sam, and Nine decide to proceed with Walker's plan and go to New York.